Industry hiring guides

 Teams that excel at virtual recruiting focus on one thing: showing people, not polish.

 Campus recruiting often means high volume.
-It’s easy to default to speed over personalization.
-But students remember how you made them feel.
+It's easy to default to speed over personalization — or worse, to screen only the top 20% of applicants because you don't have time to review everyone.
+But students remember how you made them feel, and the ones you never reviewed might have been your best hires.

 IBM emphasizes how simple communication habits build trust.
 A short update.
 A clear next step.
 A kind rejection.
 These small moments matter more than you think.

 Toast took this even further.
-Their recruiting ops team designed custom prep guides for virtual interviews, complete with Zoom logistics, FAQ sheets, and videos of real employee meetings.
+Their recruiting ops team designed custom prep guides for candidate screening, complete with logistics, FAQ sheets, and videos of real employee meetings.

 They built in breaks to prevent Zoom fatigue.
 They even surveyed candidates after every interview to identify experience gaps.